Slevinski/slevinski.github.io/series/writing-and-representation/entries/iconicity-convention-and-legibility/essay.md

 Fifth, convention makes authored spatial writing preservable, teachable, correctable, and technically supportable.

-## What this paper does not claim

-The paper does not claim that every SignWriting symbol is immediately transparent to novices.

-It does not claim that iconicity automatically produces reading fluency.

-It does not claim that all communities use or value the same conventions in exactly the same way.

-It does not claim that every iconic or spatial symbol system is writing.

-It does not claim that pictograms, emoji, maps, diagrams, or interface icons become writing merely because they are conventional.

-It does not claim that the questions of handwriting, reader studies, or educational outcomes are already resolved.
+## Scope and next questions

+The claim here is about how visual motivation becomes readable writing through convention.

+That scope leaves room for several necessary follow-up questions.

+Novice transparency, reading fluency, community-specific conventions, handwriting practice, educational outcomes, and comparisons with pictograms, maps, diagrams, interface icons, and other spatial symbol systems all require their own evidence.
-Those questions remain important.

-They should be handled in the writing-systems and research series where they belong.
+Those questions remain important, and they belong in the writing-systems, evidence, and research series where they can be handled directly.

 ## Conclusion